The Viability Property for Path-dependent SDE under Open Constraints

 \section{Main Result}

-In this section, we study the viability properties of a compact $C^{2,1}$ -smooth domain $\mathcal{K}$ defined as following with respect to the flow $ X^{\chi _{t}}\left( \cdot \right) $ associated with the SDE (\ref{1.1}) (with Lipschitz continuous coefficients $\mu $ and $\sigma $ satisfying (H1) and (H2)).
+In this section, we study the viability properties of a compact $C^{2,1}$ -smooth domain $\mathcal{K}$ defined as following with respect to the flow $ X^{\chi _{t}}\left( \cdot \right) $ associated with the SDE (\ref{1.1}) (with Lipschitz continuous coefficients $\mu $ and $\sigma $ satisfying (A1) and (A2)).

 Keep in mind that $\mathcal{K}$ is a compact domain of class $C^{2,1}.$ From Theorem 5.6 in \cite{DZ}, we know that

 A useful consequence of the above property is that

 where $\vec{n}_{\mathcal{K}}\left( \bar{x}\right) $ stands for the outward unit normal to $\mathcal{K}$ at $\bar{x}.$ See, e.g. \cite{DZ}.
 Besides, if $ \mathcal{K}$ is a compact domain of class $C^{2,1},$ one can see that there is a sequence $\left\{ Q_{i}\right\} $ of compact domains of class $C^{2,1}$ such that